p-argento/uni/GEO/_GEO.md

 We will focus our analysis only on the us, doing a spatial join with the shape of the us. geojson.io is a website where you can draw a rectangle on the map and get the coordinates.
 The alternative is to use google map and manually see the coordinates of the rectangle you want.

+To build a geopandas df, you need do actually build a new object, adding the geometry column is not enough.
+Remember always to specify the CRS (Coordinates Reference System), because every file uses a different one.

+Geoapify is a website where you can find useful datasets, for example the one that we need for the population.